 Types of Bonds.
 There are two major types of bonds — General Obligation and Revenue.

-Revenue Bonds are used to pay for projects such as major improvements to an airport, water system, garage or other large facilities which generate revenue.
+Revenue Bonds are used to pay for projects such as major improvements to an airport, water system, garage or other large facility which generate revenue.
 When revenue bonds are approved and sold, they are generally repaid from revenues generated by the bond-financed projects, for example usage fees or parking fees.
 The City’s revenue bonds must be approved by a majority vote.
 There is no revenue bond on this ballot.

 What Does It Cost to Borrow?

 The City’s cost to borrow money depends on the total dollar amount borrowed, the interest rate on the borrowed amount, and the number of years over which the debt will be repaid.
 City borrowings are typically repaid over a period of 20 to 30 years.
 Assuming an average interest rate of 6%, the cost of paying off debt over 20 years is about $1.74 for each dollar borrowed — $1 for the amount borrowed and 74 cents for the interest.
 These payments, however, are spread over the 20-year period.
 Therefore inflation reduces the effective cost of borrowing because the future payments are made with cheaper dollars.
 Assuming a 4% annual inflation rate, the cost of paying off debt in today’s dollars would be about $1.18 for every $1 borrowed.

 The City’s Current Debt Situation